According to the United Nations Programme on Ageing, 10% of the world population is aged 60 or over.

 This Discussion Paper collates the findings of 10 ILCs within the ILC Global Alliance on the subject of housing for older people.

-This report prepared by the International Longevity Center Singapore contributes to examining the socio-economic impact of population aging; household size and living arrangements; health; and
+This report prepared by the International Longevity Center Singapore contributes to examining the socio-economic impact of population aging; household size and living arrangements; health; and economic status.

 A background paper on innovative policy reforms to facilitate active and healthy ageing in OECD countries.